varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **This is the foundation.** Everything builds from here.

-**You're not just learning guitar - you're understanding guitar AND practicing it correctly.** 🎸
+**You're not just learning guitar - you're understanding guitar AND practicing it correctly.** ðŸŽ¸

 **Exceptional work!**

 ---

-## 🔗 ADDITIONAL RESOURCES
+## ðŸ”— ADDITIONAL RESOURCES

 ### Essential Reading